Policy 4-5-1-2: Hiring Academic and Administrative Faculty

 |Policy:||Policy 4-5-1-2: Hiring Academic and Administrative Faculty||Date Adopted:||Nov 26, 1998|

 |Statement:||This policy sets forth the method by which academic and administrative faculty (.50 FTE and above) at Western Nevada College are selected for employment.
-All searches will be conducted in accordance with the NSHE Board of Regents Handbook provisions, WNC Bylaws and the policies and procedures of Affirmative Action.|
+All searches will be conducted in accordance with the NSHE Board of Regents Handbook provisions, WNC Bylaws, Equal Opportunity, and Affirmative Action.|

 Section 1: Notification

 - The president appoints all committee members and designates a temporary chair to call the first meeting.
-The chair should be the appropriate supervisor in the area of the vacancy, such as Academic Director, dean, or vice president, if possible.
+The chair should be the appropriate supervisor in the area of the vacancy, such as the position's immediate supervisor, director, or manager, if possible.
 The president notifies the committee members in writing of their appointment and copies the Human Resources (HR) office.